Tilikum (orca): Second death

-Dukes' parents filed a lawsuit against Seaworld two months after their son's death.
-This lawsuit was later dropped.
+Dukes' parents filed a lawsuit against SeaWorld two months after their son's death.
+The lawsuit was later dropped.

-The 2013 documentary Blackfish was the first media to explore Dukes' death extensively.
-The lack of early relevant coverage of his death later became noted for the way that the media and investigators handle the deaths of homeless and mentally ill individuals, particularly the lack of dignity ascribed to such cases.
-The Dolphin Project argued against SeaWorld's unflattering description of Dukes as a filthy man with poor hygiene spotted at the park mumbling oddly to himself, stating that "Daniel Dukes was a troubled individual with a history of petty thefts, and questionable decisions but as a human being, no death is meaningless.
-Unwittingly, Dukes will forever be remembered as Tilikum's second victim and SeaWorld's first major incident."

 The case of Dukes' death has become a frequent example in arguments over the welfare of marine mammals in captivity.
-Marine mammal trainer Ric O'Barry argued that Dukes was probably not near Tilikum's tank with any form of malicious intent, but instead that the nature-loving man was "fascinated" by the whale and wanted to visit it.
+Former marine mammal trainer Ric O'Barry argued that Dukes was probably not near Tilikum's tank with any form of malicious intent, but instead that the nature-loving man was "fascinated" by the whale and wanted to visit it.
 He further argued, "I think the whale probably pulled [Dukes] down, held him underwater.
 I don't think they know how often we breathe.
 The problem is that the whales have nothing better to do," O'Barry explains.
 "They're bored.
 We literally bore them to death.
 It's like you living in the bathroom for your life."

 Third death

 On February 24, 2010, Tilikum killed Dawn Brancheau, a 40-year-old SeaWorld trainer.
 Brancheau was killed following a Dine with Shamu show.
-The veteran trainer was rubbing Tilikum as part of a post-show routine when the orca grabbed her by her ponytail and pulled her into the water.
-Some witnesses reported seeing Tilikum grab Brancheau by the arm or shoulder.
-He reportedly scalped her, then bit off her arm and swallowed it during the attack.
+The veteran trainer was rubbing Tilikum as part of a post-show routine when the orca grabbed her and pulled her into the water.
+SeaWorld stated that Tilikum had grabbed Brancheau by her ponytail, although some witnesses reported seeing him grab her by the arm or shoulder.
+He scalped her, then bit off her arm during the attack.
 Brancheau's autopsy indicated death by drowning and blunt force trauma.
 Brancheau's death resulted in a contentious legal case over the safety of working with orcas and the ethics of keeping live whales and other marine mammals in captivity.

 Return to performing

 Tilikum returned to performing on March 30, 2011.
-High-pressure water hoses were used to massage him, rather than hands, and removable guardrails were used on the platforms, as OSHA has restricted close contact between orcas and trainers and reinforced workplace safety precautions after Brancheau's death.
+High-pressure water hoses were used to massage him, rather than hands, and removable guardrails were used on the platforms, as OSHA restricted close contact between orcas and trainers, and reinforced workplace safety precautions after Brancheau's death.
 He was paired with his grandson Trua and was often seen performing alongside him during the finale of the new One Ocean show.
 He had on occasion been kept with his daughter Malia, or both Trua and Malia at the same time.
-In December 2011, he was put on hiatus from the shows following an undisclosed illness.
-He resumed performing in April 2012.
+In December 2011, he was put on hiatus from the shows following an undisclosed illness, and resumed performing in April 2012.